yDanonin/Jogo_Da_Velha/README.md

 # Jogo_Da_Velha
-O jogo da Velha feita com python.
+Tic Tac Toe made with python.

 # How to play? 🎮🕹